 - Malcolm Hill, Vice President for Academic Affairs and Dean of Faculty, ex-officio

-- Charles Nero, Benjamin E. Mays ’20 Distinguished Professor of Rhetoric, Film, and Screen Studies & Africana (on leave winter 2021)
+- Charles Nero, Benjamin E. Mays ’20 Distinguished Professor of Rhetoric, Film, and Screen Studies & Africana

 - Hoi Ning Ngai, Associate Director, Employer Engagement and Business Advising

-- Clifford Odle, Lecturer in Theater and Dance
+- Clifford Odle, Assistant Professor of Theater

-- Mara Tieken, Associate Professor of Education.
+- Mara Tieken, Associate Professor of Education

 - Increasing consensus and engagement with curricular transformation through informed and deliberative curricular change.